goetzrieger/ansible-labs-summit2020/content/ansible-collections/6-automation-hub-and-galaxy/_index.md

 This is not an exercise you can actually run in this environment because you would need to have an account to Ansible Automation Hub that comes with a subscription of Ansible Automation Platform.
 It is here for your information.
 {{% /notice %}}

-In the scope of this exercise, the focus is on how access content from Automation Hub.
-This requires an authentication token and authentication URL.
-To do, some configuration steps need to be done in Ansible Tower.

-## Authenticate Tower to Automation Hub
+## Authenticate Ansible Tower to Automation Hub

 ### Creating a token